grindjs/grindjs/docs/guides/stone.markdown

 #### Displaying Unescaped Data

-By default, Stone `{{ }}` statements are automatically pased through the [entities](https://www.npmjs.com/package/entities) package to prevent XSS attacks.
+By default, Stone `{{ }}` statements are automatically passed through the [he](https://www.npmjs.com/package/he) package to prevent XSS attacks.
 If you do not want your data to be escaped, you may use the following syntax:

 ```stone
 <p>Hello, {!! name !!}.</p>